Congolese rumba: Musical structure

-The musical structure involves the use of vocal harmonies, typically arranged in thirds, with occasional octaves or fifths employed for special effects.
-The music often features three types of call-and-response: between singer and chorus, singer and instrument, and between different instrumental sections.
+Vocal harmonies are typically arranged in thirds, with occasional octaves or fifths employed for special effects.
+The genre often incorporates three types of call-and-response interactions: between singer and chorus, between singer and instrument, and among different instrumental sections.
 This interplay, combined with a mix of homophony and polyrhythm, creates a rich, textured sound.
 Melodic interest usually centers on a single part, supported by subordinate accompaniment, while the rhythmic texture is dense and varied across instruments.
 Horns often punctuate rather than carry the melodic line, except when "used antiphonally with the lead singer or chorus".
 Improvisation in Congolese rumba is generally motif-based, involving variations on themes, often utilizing intervals like thirds and sixths.
 Performances are typically delivered in French, Lingala, Swahili, Spanish, Kikongo, and Tshiluba.
 The vocal delivery encompasses a wide range of expressive modalities, such as vibrato, falsetto, and melismatic ornamentations.
-A paradigmatic Congolese rumba song usually begins with a slow section featuring vocals, followed by an instrumental interlude called the sébène, characterized by rapid guitar articulations and an accelerated tempo.
-During the sébène, musicians showcase their skills, and dancers experiment with new steps.
-Musicians and atalaku often shout slogans to augment the lively, interactive atmosphere.